cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

         return
     }

-    if currentChannel.state == UPGRADE_INIT {
+    if currentChannel.state == INITUPGRADE {
         // if there is a crossing hello, ie an UpgradeInit has been called on both channelEnds,
         // then we must ensure that the proposedUpgrade by the counterparty is the same as the currentChannel
-        // except for the channel state (upgrade channel will be in UPGRADE_TRY and current channel will be in UPGRADE_INIT)
+        // except for the channel state (upgrade channel will be in TRYUPGRADE and current channel will be in INITUPGRADE)
-        // if the proposed upgrades on either side are incompatible, then we will restore the channel and cancel the upgrade. currentChannel.state = UPGRADE_TRY
+        // if the proposed upgrades on either side are incompatible, then we will restore the channel and cancel the upgrade. currentChannel.state = TRYUPGRADE
         if !currentChannel.IsEqual(proposedUpgradeChannel) {
             restoreChannel()
             return